Clinical Research Seed Grant

 Applications addressing one of the SVS Clinical Research Priorities are particularly encouraged.
 Small-scale clinical trials and ancillary studies in the setting of existing clinical trials (industry or NIH-supported) will be accepted.
 Relevant examples include:

 - Ancillary studies coupled to existing clinical trials.
 A letter of support from the primary trial sponsor is required.

 - Studies on the natural history of vascular disease, pathophysiology, or mechanisms underlying success or failure of vascular interventions

 - Application of quality-of-life, functional status, and resource utilization measures to assess the impact of vascular interventions

 - Development and validation of clinical risk-prediction models or diagnostic tools

 - Studies addressing the nature of disparities in care and outcomes

 The $25,000 grant is for direct costs for a one-year period.
 Costs for laboratory assays, imaging studies (as appropriate), data collection and statistical support are allowable.
 Principal investigator salary, institutional overhead expenses, major equipment and travel expenses are not allowed.

-The Principal Investigator for the Clinical Research Seed Grant must be 1) an SVS Active Member within the first 10 years of practice or 2) a fellowship- or integrated residency-trained, board-eligible, vascular surgeon within the first 10 years of practice with a full-time faculty position with an SVS Active Member serving as mentor.
+The Principal Investigator for the Clinical Research Seed Grant must be 1) an SVS Active Member within the first 10 years of practice or 2) an SVS Early Active Member - a fellowship- or integrated residency-trained, board-eligible, vascular surgeon within the first 10 years of practice with a full-time faculty position with an SVS Active Member serving as mentor.